Grenadier: World War I and beyond

 The term Panzergrenadier was adopted in the German Wehrmacht to describe mechanized heavy infantry elements whose greater protection and mobility allowed them to keep pace with (and provide intimate protection to) armoured units and formations.
 This designation reflects the traditional role of grenadiers as shock troops.
 The term in today's Bundeswehr refer to mechanized infantry.

 When parachute units were first created in the United States Army, the Air Corps desired them to be under their control and to be designated "air grenadiers".

 The last known unit to serve as grenadiers, and employing grenades as their weapons, was a special "Grenadier brigade" formed by the Red Army within the 4th Army during the Tikhvin defensive operation in October 1941.
 It was a measure taken because of lack of firearms, and the commander of the brigade was appropriately General Major G.T.
 Timofeyev who had served in one of the Russian Imperial Army's grenadier regiments during the First World War.

-In the Vietnam War, US squads usually had at least one soldier whose role was that of a grenadier.
-Grenadiers were armed with an M79 grenade launcher, although towards the end of the war it was replaced with an XM148 grenade launcher underslinging an M16 rifle in very small numbers.
-In infantry squads the grenadier was dedicated to his weapon, meaning that he usually carried only the M79 and an M1911 pistol.
-In some cases, grenadiers were not even issued this sidearm.
+In the Vietnam War, U.S. squads usually had at least one soldier whose role was that of a grenadier, armed with just an M79 grenade launcher and an M1911 pistol, though in some cases grenadiers were not even issued this sidearm.
 The M79 was designed to bridge the gap between the maximum throwing range of a grenade and the minimum distance of mortar fire.
-The "upgrade" to the M79, the XM148, was first issued in December 1966, but was beset by problems: the cocking mechanism was difficult to squeeze, the sight was hard to use, and the complicated trigger design required constant maintenance.
+The XM148 grenade launcher, the M79's replacement designed to be mounted to the M16 rifle, was first issued in December 1966, but was beset by problems: the cocking mechanism was difficult to squeeze, the sight was hard to use, and the complicated trigger design required constant maintenance.
 By May 1967, it was deemed unsuitable for use in the field, and was eventually replaced by the M203 grenade launcher.
+Though the M203 was later replaced by the M320 Grenade Launcher Module in U.S. Army service starting in 2009, the M203 remains a popular and familiar choice in the grenadier role and is still issued by other U.S. military branches.